amboar/amboar.github.io/_posts/2023-06-19-representations-and-design-boundaries-with-endianness.md

 ---
+title: Representations and Design Boundaries with Endianness
 author: Andrew
 ---

-## Representations and Design Boundaries with Endianness

 The nuts and bolts of [endianness][wikipedia-endianness] are a bit fiddly.
 Keeping value endianness in mind when reading through memory dumps is annoying